Robbieakoto/test-docs/source/docs/api-reference.md

 ---

 ### API Reference
 Here you’ll find detailed information about our APIs – what they’re for, how to use them and when to use them.
+If you have any issues, questions or comments, feel free to get to us by mail at info@epaygh.com or WhatsApp / Call us on 0508220167.

 ## Introduction